utshomax/postman-docs/src/pages/docs/getting-started/using-scratch-pad.md

 When you sign in to Postman, your data remains on the Scratch Pad and isn't automatically migrated to your workspace.
 You can [migrate all of your Scratch Pad data to a workspace](#migrating-scratch-pad-data-to-a-workspace).

-If you don't want to migrate all of your Scratch Pad data, you can export individual collections and environments from the Scratch Pad as JSON, then import them to a workspace.
+If you don't want to migrate all of your Scratch Pad data, you can export individual collections and environments from the Scratch Pad as JSON.
+You can then import the data in to a workspace.

 For more information on exporting a single collection or an environment, see [Exporting Postman data](/docs/getting-started/importing-and-exporting-data/#exporting-postman-data).